Seifbarouni/Project-Management-Web-App/README.md

 ## ⚙️ Installation and configuration

-You should have java version 15 installed.
 For each folder (except the service discovery one) open it and change these fields in application.properties :

 ```bash
 spring.datasource.url= "your db's url"